ZmnSCPxj-jr/sidepool/doc/02-transactions.md

 Thus, the extra bond funds are a capital inefficiency that would be unnecessary under decrementing-`nSequence` mechanism.

-In the worst case, there exists a state where all the sidepool funds are owned by only one participant.
+In the worst case, there exists a previous state where all the sidepool funds are owned by only one participant.
 Then if the most recent valid state has that participant with 0 funds (or close to it relative to the fund size) in the sidepool, that participant can attempt to publish the old state where they